Stjubit/TA-jira_issue_input/README.md

 **Example:**

-`project = SD AND updated > -15m`
+`project = SD AND status != "Canceled"`

-- this JQL query string matches all issues in the service desk (SD) project that have been updated during the last 15 minutes
+- this JQL query string matches all issues in the service desk (SD) project that haven't been canceled

 ## Configuration